Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/solutions/team-security-isolation-dev-test.md

 En primer lugar, cree un grupo de seguridad con Azure Portal.

-1. Cree una pestaña independiente en el explorador y, a continuación, vaya al Azure Portal en [https://portal.azure.com](https://portal.azure.com).
-Si es necesario, inicie sesión con las credenciales de la cuenta de administrador global para su suscripción de prueba o de pago de Microsoft 365 E5.
+1. Create a separate tab in your browser, and then go to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+If needed, sign in with the credentials of the global administrator account for your Microsoft 365 E5 trial or paid subscription.

 2. En Azure Portal, haga clic en **Azure Active Directory > Grupos**.